usfpgsc/usfpgsc.github.io/_teaching/Western.md

 I have TA'd the following graduate level courses in Biostatistics

-* Biostatistics 9510A: Biostatistical Research Methods
+* Biostatistics 9510A: Biostatistical Research Methods, Fall 2018